 • Broken Attention Flow

+A strong billboard guides your eyes, while a weaker one will leave you guessing.
 When the hierarchy is wrong, the message breaks.

-Common issues are:
+Common issues with Outdoor billboards are:

-• the headline is too small
+• headline is too small

-• the logo is too large
+• logo is too large

-• the image is overpowering the text
+• image is overpowering the text

-• the call to action is buried
+• call to action is buried

 If attention does not flow in the right order, the message never forms.